Travel and Expense Management (T&E)By Lola.com

 Tools and resources for T&E management: What to look for

 In the past few years, more and more companies have been turning to software products for help with managing budgets, expenses, travel, and more.
 This is great news for anyone looking to get a better grip on their travel and expense management.
-Software as a Service products can simplify and automate these traditionally tedious, time-consuming processes, like tracking budget, filing expense reports, and booking travel.
+Software as a Service (SaaS) products can simplify and automate these traditionally tedious, time-consuming processes, like tracking budget, filing expense reports, and booking travel.
 But, with seemingly endless options out there for travel and expense management resources, how are you supposed to narrow down the list and choose the best tools for your company?

 Identify your company’s pain points